-Oncoplastic Surgery: This allows removal of much larger cancers of the breast by combining plastic surgical techniques in patients who previously required mastectomy.
+This allows removal of much larger cancers of the breast by combining plastic surgical techniques in patients who previously required mastectomy.
+For patients with smaller breasts partial breast reconstruction using local chest wall perforator flaps such as LICAP, AICAP flaps allowed breast conservation.
+For patients with larger breasts therapeutic mammoplasty techniques allowed breast conservation.
 These techniques are usually used in breast reductions and lifts.
-They are in particularly suitable for women with larger breasts.
 Depending on individual’s choice often these patients will require a similar reduction/lift in the other breast to match.

-Skin sparing/reducing mastectomy: If the cancer involves only the nipple it is removed leaving the skin envelope.
+If the cancer involves nipple it is removed leaving the skin envelope.
 If the patient wishes to have smaller size reconstructed breasts part of the skin envelope can also be removed.

 Every patient who requires a mastectomy is offered the full range of breast reconstruction options.
 Patient’s decision making to have reconstruction is a complex process, for which she takes a number of factors into consideration.
 The method of preferred reconstruction is also a decision taken by the patient after considering all the available options.